 To keep track on our events, please follow us on Facebook.

 The film Sons of the Soil marks the beginning of film-making in Iceland.
-It was produced by Nordisk Films Kompagni by Gunnar Gunnarsson’s novel Guest the One-Eyed which brought him fame in Denmark.
-It was largely shot in Iceland in autumn 1919 and premiered a year later, one of the great films of Nordic film history during the silent movie era.
+It was produced by Nordisk Film, based onGunnar Gunnarsson’s novel Guest the One-Eyed which brought him fame when it was published in Denmark in 1912-1914.
+The film was largely shot in Iceland in autumn 1919 and premiered a year later, one of the great films of Nordic film history during the silent movie era.